ILIAS-eLearning/ILIAS/docs/documentation/accessibility.md

 ### Principle Operable
 Reference: WCAG 2.1 > 2. / EN 301 549 > 9.2
+Target group: creator of content, developer
-User interface components and navigation must be operable.
+User interface components and navigation MUST be operable.

 #### Guideline Keyboard Accessible
 Reference: WCAG 2.1 > 2.1 / EN 301 549 > 9.2.1
+Target group: creator of content, developer
-Make all functionality available from a keyboard.
+All functionality MUST be available from a keyboard.

 #### Success Criterion Keyboard
 Reference: WCAG 2.1 > 2.1.1 Level A / EN 301 549 > 9.2.1.1
+Target group: creator of content, developer
-All functionality of the content is operable through a keyboard interface without requiring specific timings for individual keystrokes, except where the underlying function requires input that depends on the path of the user's movement and not just the endpoints.
+All functionality of the content MUST be operable through a keyboard interface without requiring specific timings for individual keystrokes, except where the underlying function requires input that depends on the path of the user's movement and not just the endpoints.
 This exception relates to the underlying function, not the input technique.
 For example, if using handwriting to enter text, the input technique (handwriting) requires path-dependent input but the underlying function (text input) does not.
 This does not forbid and should not discourage providing mouse input or other input methods in addition to keyboard operation.

 #### Success Criterion No Keyboard Trap
+Reference: WCAG 2.1 > 2.1.2 Level A / EN 301 549 > 9.2.1.2
+Target group: developer
-If keyboard focus can be moved to a component of the page using a keyboard interface, then focus can be moved away from that component using only a keyboard interface, and, if it requires more than unmodified arrow or tab keys or other standard exit methods, the user is advised of the method for moving focus away.
+If keyboard focus can be moved to a component of the page using a keyboard interface, then focus MUST be movable away from that component using only a keyboard interface, and, if it requires more than unmodified arrow or tab keys or other standard exit methods, the user is advised of the method for moving focus away.
-Note: Since any content that does not meet this success criterion can interfere with a user's ability to use the whole page, all content on the Web page (whether it is used to meet other success criteria or not) must meet this success criterion.
+Note: Since any content that does not meet this success criterion can interfere with a user's ability to use the whole page, all content on the Web page (whether it is used to meet other success criteria or not) MUST meet this success criterion.

 #### Success Criterion Character Key Shortcuts
 Reference: WCAG 2.1 > 2.1.4 Level A / EN 301 549 > 9.2.1.4
+Target group: developer
-If a keyboard shortcut is implemented in content using only letter (including upper- and lower-case letters), punctuation, number, or symbol characters, then at least one of the following is true:
+If a keyboard shortcut is implemented in content using only letter (including upper- and lower-case letters), punctuation, number, or symbol characters, then at least one of the following MUST be true:

 - **Turn off**: A mechanism is available to turn the shortcut off;
 - **Remap**: A mechanism is available to remap the shortcut to use one or more non-printable keyboard characters (e.g. Ctrl, Alt, etc);